shuchu/shuchu/README.md

 4. "Go" Feature server improvement.

 #### Backlog
-1. Add the vector database (https://qdrant.tech/) as an offline store.
+1. Add the vector database (https://qdrant.tech/) as an datasource.

 <!--